-This bill would additionally require political party committees that receive or contribute \$50,000 or more in the year before a regularly scheduled statewide primary or general election to file monthly statements in the subsequent year.
+This bill would additionally require political party committees that receive or contribute \$50,000 or more during the current or immediately preceding two-year election cycle to file monthly statements in any year which there is a regularly scheduled statewide primary or general election.
 The bill would waive this requirement for months in which specified reports under existing law are also filed.
+"Two-year election cycle" is defined within the bill.